 - The type of font used to print the customer's name looks visibly different from the font used to print the address.

 - Additions to the check (i.e. phone numbers) have been written by hand.

 - The customer's address is missing.

 - The address of the bank is missing.

 - There are stains or discolorations on the check possibly caused by erasures or alterations.

-- The numbers printed along the bottoms of the check (called Magnetic Ink Character Recognition, or MICR, coding) is shiny.
-Real magnetic ink is dull and non glossy in appearance.
+- The numbers printed along the bottoms of the check (called Magnetic Ink Character Recognition, or MICR, coding) are shiny.
+Real magnetic ink is dull and non-glossy in appearance.

 - The MICR encoding at the bottom of the check does not match the check number.